FRRouting/frr/doc/user/isisd.rst

 .. note::

    At this time, FRR offers partial support for some of the routing protocol extensions that can be used with MPLS-TE.
-FRR does not support a complete RSVP-TE solution currently.
+FRR does not currently support a complete RSVP-TE solution.

 .. clicmd:: mpls-te on

-.. clicmd:: no mpls-te

    Enable Traffic Engineering LSP flooding.

 .. clicmd:: mpls-te router-address <A.B.C.D>

-.. clicmd:: no mpls-te router-address

    Configure stable IP address for MPLS-TE.